Thurl Ravenscroft: Later life and death

 Ravenscroft married June Seamans in 1946 and they had two children.
-June died in 1999 from unknown causes.
-Ravenscroft semi-retired and did not work at any other studio, but continued to voice Tony the Tiger through 2004 (with limo transportation provided by Kellogg's) and was also interviewed that year by the Disney "Extinct Attractions Club" website.
-He died in his home on May 22, 2005, from prostate cancer, and was buried at the Memorial Gardens at the Crystal Cathedral in Garden Grove, California.
+June died in 1999.

+Ravenscroft died at his home on May 22, 2005, from prostate cancer, at the age of 91.
+He was buried at the Memorial Gardens at the Crystal Cathedral in Garden Grove, California.

 In the June 6, 2005, issue of the advertising industry journal Advertising Age, Kellogg's ran an advertisement commemorating Ravenscroft, the headline reading: "Behind every great character is an even greater man."
-After his death, Lee Marshall replaced him as the voice of Tony the Tiger in the Kellogg's commercials, but some commercials still recycle clips of Ravenscroft.